-With a methadone treatment for heroin, the entire recovery plan can’t just rely on the use of the methadone.
-Instead, the use of a methadone treatment for heroin also needs to include counseling and support.
+With a methadone treatment for heroin, the entire recovery plan shouldn’t just rely on the use of the methadone.
+Instead, the use of methadone treatment for heroin also needs to include counseling and support.

-It does help to alleviate some of the symptoms of heroin or opioid withdrawal, and a methadone treatment for heroin may be an effective way to stop using drugs if it’s done under professional supervision.
+It does help to alleviate some of the symptoms of heroin or opioid withdrawal and methadone treatment for heroin may be an effective way to stop using drugs if it’s done under professional supervision.

-While a methadone treatment for heroin may be a good option for many people addicted to the drug, they should be aware of the risks of methadone, and it should only be done as part of a comprehensive counseling plan as well.
+While a methadone treatment for heroin may be a good option for many people addicted to the drug, they should be aware of the risks of methadone, and it should only be done as part of a comprehensive counseling plan.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.